 If you’d like to file or dispute a claim, call 800-252-7031, option 1, to speak with a representative with the Texas Department of Insurance.

-For all cases deemed emergent, Texas state law requires your insurance company to pay for your emergency care, even if the emergency room is classified as out-of-network.
+No we are not in-network with any health benefit plan provider.
+However for all cases deemed emergent, Texas state law requires your insurance company to pay for your emergency care, even if the emergency room is classified as out-of-network.
 The state of Texas empowers patients to use a standard called the prudent layperson standard when determining what constitutes as an emergency.